SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 04 July, 2025
+### 📅 Saturday, 05 July, 2025
 ------
 ### Events
 ------
-- **Independence Day**: Celebrated on July 4th, this national holiday honors the adoption of the Declaration of Independence in 1776.
-- **Fireworks Displays**: Spectacular firework shows are staged in cities and towns across the country, lighting up the night sky.
-- **Parades**: Many communities host festive parades with floats, music, and local organizations participating to celebrate.
-- **Barbecues and Picnics**: Families and friends often gather
+Here are some significant events that occur on July 5th in the USA:

+- **Independence Day Observances**: Although Independence Day is officially celebrated on July 4th, many festivities and events can continue into July 5th, including parades, fireworks, and barbecues.

+- **National Potato Day**: July 5th is recognized as National Potato Day, celebrating one of the most popular vegetables in the country, often marked by food festivals and promotions featuring potato
 ### Positive Qoute
 ------
-"Embrace each day with a smile 😊 and watch the magic unfold ✨.
-Believe in the power of your dreams! 💫"
+"Chase your dreams and let your soul shine! ☀️✨🌈"